* This is the Consumer Version. *

 For a continent urinary diversion, the reservoir is connected to a stoma in the abdominal wall.
 A collecting bag is not needed, because the urine remains in the reservoir until the person empties it by inserting a catheter through the stoma into the reservoir, which is done at regular intervals throughout the day.

 Cancer that has spread beyond the bladder to the lymph nodes or other organs is treated with chemotherapy.
 Several different combinations of drugs are active against this type of cancer, particularly when the spread is confined to the lymph nodes.
 Cystectomy or radiation therapy may be offered to people who respond well to chemotherapy.
 However, a relatively small number of people are cured.
-For people who are not cured, efforts are directed at pain relief and end-of-life issues (see Symptoms During a Fatal Illness).
+For people who are not cured, efforts are directed at pain relief and end-of-life issues (see page Symptoms During a Fatal Illness).

 Generic NameSelect Brand Names